LavaMoat/LavaMoat/packages/browserify/README.md

 ## More Examples

-### Config Override
+### Policy Override

-You may wish to modify the config for finer control over package permissions.
+You may wish to modify the policy for finer control over package permissions.

-**WARNING: Do not edit the autogenerated config `lavamoat-config.json` directly.
+**WARNING: Do not edit the autogenerated `policy.json` directly.
 It will be overwritten if a new bundle is created using LavaMoat.
-Instead, edit the `lavamoat-config-override.json`.
+Instead, edit the `policy-override.json`.

-Run the command with the updated config to generate a new bundle.
-Automatically Searches for `lavamoat-config-override.json` inside the current working directory.
+Run the command with the updated policy to generate a new bundle.
+Automatically Searches for `policy-override.json` inside the current working directory.
 Alternatively, pass it a relative path.

 ```
 $ browserify index.js --plugin [ lavamoat-browserify --override ]